rayandasoriya/Message_Broker_Analysis/README.md

 * [Installing the Tools](./00-Prerequisites/04-Installing-Tools.pdf)

 ### Implementation Details
-For specific configuration of the message brokers with JMeter, you can click on the following links to get a detailed description of the steps followed.
+For specific configuration of the message brokers with JMeter, you can click on the following links to get a detailed description of the steps we followed to setup the producers and consumers with JMeter.
 * [ActiveMQ](./01-JMeterTesting/01-ActiveMQ/README.md)
 * [RabbitMQ](./01-JMeterTesting/02-RabbitMQ/README.md)
 * [Kafka](./01-JMeterTesting/03-Kafka/README.md)

 ### Results